 There are hundreds of different categories and hundreds of individual offerings in the marketplace sector already.
 They come in all sizes, from micro-marketplaces for highly specialised needs right out to mass market players.
 Each online marketplace company fulfils the needs of its users with targeted solutions.

-For example, Hunted Hive’s own STEM Connectors [LINK] is specialised to link engineering students with the sector’s leading entrepreneurs, academics and thinkers.
+For example, Hunted Hive’s own STEM Connectors is specialised to link secondary school students with the sector’s leading entrepreneurs, academics and thinkers.

 These are the 3 ways your offering can be unique: